AysanEsmradi/3D-unet/README.md

 # 3D-unet
-Along with evaluation metrics, comparison of segmentation results with ground truth labels and combination of dice loss and cross-entropy loss as loss function.
+Along with evaluation metrics, comparison of segmentation results with ground truth labels and combination of dice loss and cross-entropy loss as a loss function.